DataLiteracyPlayground/DataLiteracyPlayground/CONTRIBUTING.md

 interact with and understad the benefits and issues of using and sharing data so that they can make informed choices about data sharing (personal and research) and open data usage.

-The target audiene for the playground is 16 - 24 yr olds.
+The target audience for the playground is 16 - 24 yr olds.

 ## Intellectual Property